Could Lot, Samson or Solomon Have Been Saved by ...?

 At the end of His sacrifice for sin, Jesus said "It is finished!"9 That is the basis for the Biblical Gospel of Free Grace.

-The repetitive message of the Bible is that Salvation is a FREE and FINISHED gift to be received by those who simply believe (have faith) in the resurrected Jesus Christ as the Son of God who died for their sins and rose from the dead to give them eternal Life.10
+The repetitive message of the Bible is that Salvation is a FREE and FINISHED gift to be received by those who simply believe (have faith) in the resurrected Jesus Christ as the Son of God who died for our sins and rose from the dead to give us eternal Life.10

 The payment for sin is Finished.
 I Can HAVE NO PART in its accomplishment.
 It was Finished at the Cross.11